 Bizarre Foods At The Belen Market

-As we stepped off the boat– our fourth of the arduous yet scenic journey downriver here from Ecuador — I felt relieved to be on solid ground again.
+As we stepped off the boat – our fourth of the arduous yet scenic journey downriver here from Ecuador – I felt relieved to be on solid ground again.
 Looking around, I was instantly hit with a wave of nostalgia for Southeast Asia, a region that had once been my home for the better part of a year.
-The tuk-tuk filled streets, the heavy and humid air, the seemingly suicidal motorbike drivers — was I back in Thailand?
-As my thoughts began to drift towards pad thai and mango sticky rice (thoughts that can only lead to disappointment for someone with many months left in South America) I was snapped back to reality by a man claiming to be a shaman trying to sell me a spot at a spiritual retreat.
+The tuk-tuk filled streets, the heavy and humid air, the seemingly suicidal motorbike drivers- was I back in Thailand?
+As my thoughts began to drift towards pad thai and mango sticky rice (thoughts that can only lead to disappointment for someone with many months left in South America) I was snapped back to reality by a man claiming to be a shaman trying to sell me a spiritual retreat.
 Welcome to Iquitos!

 Iquitos, Peru is the defacto capital of the Amazon and also holds the distinction of being the world’s largest city only accessible by plane or boat.
 Encapsulated by thousands of miles of lush rainforest, its remoteness lends to the rumors that it’s a haven for outlaws and criminal activity.
-Iquitos is also somewhat of a tourist magnet for those looking to trip on ayahuasca, trek the amazon, or some sort of combo of the two.
+Iquitos is also somewhat of a tourist magnet for those looking to try ayahuasca, trek the amazon, or some sort of combination of the two, many of which are offered.
 But looking back, neither of those stand out in my memory so much as my time spent at the Belen market.

 Those who have traveled with me know I’m obsessed with markets.
-They’re the heart and soul of a city; they’re where people make a living, get the food they eat, argue, yell, laugh, love, meet, flirt, gossip and so on.
+They are the heart and soul of a city; they’re where people make a living, get the food they eat, argue, yell, laugh, love, meet, flirt and gossip.
 They’re what I miss most when I am back home in the States.
 And I’m not talking about Cusco-style tourist traps full of low-quality, high-priced souvenirs.
 I want the real deal.
 And the Belen market was just that.

 Entering Belen resulted in an immediate sensory overload.